Illinois Gun Laws

 - Public transportation

-- Establishments with majority alcohol sales
+- Establishments with a majority of alcohol sales

 - Various public places and events